What is an event?

 Organize your events into categories, which are essentially folders for events.
 A category can be a product, feature, or page.
 We recommend using categories to organize actions your users take in different areas of your product.

-Use a standard naming pattern for defining events, such as the Location – Action – Object pattern in the GIF above.
+Use a standard naming pattern for labeling events, such as the Location – Action – Object pattern (ex.
+Homepage – Click – Sign Up button)

 Choose a standard tense (either past or present) for your event names.
 For example, if you use the present tense, you’ll want to name your event ‘Start Checkout’ instead of ‘Started Checkout’ (past tense).

-Add a note to the event to provide context about why it was created and what it’s for.
-This is also helpful for describing differences between similar events, adding context for when an event is updated, noting if there is an exception that is not accounted for in this event, and more.
+Add a description to the event to provide context about why it was created and what it’s for.
+This is also helpful for describing differences between similar events, adding context for when an event is updated, noting if there is an exception that isn’t accounted for in this event, and more.

 - Marketing – Demo Request Conversion